 I hold an M.A. and my PhD in History from the University of Missouri-Columbia and a second M.A. from UNC Charlotte’s Department of Religious Studies.
-I teach a range of courses on the texts of Hebrew Bible, Jewish history, the history of European antisemitism, and (sometimes) Jewish magic.
+I teach a range of courses on the texts of Hebrew Bible.
 My current research lies largely in the field of biblical Masculinity Studies.

 My pronouns are she, her, and hers.
 My office is a Safe Zone.